RamaManohar5/Flask-Smorest-API/readme.md

+# Flask REST API

-# Flask "REST API" implementation with flask_smorest and marshmellow schmeas for data validation
+## implementation with flask_smorest and marshmellow schmeas for data validation